LumoSQL/lumosql/README.md

 has become ubiquitous over two decades, which means there is a great deal of preparation needed when considering architectural changes.

+<a name="limitations-of-lumosql"></a>
+## Limitations of LumoSQL

+As of LumoSQL 0.4, there are many obvious limitations, including:

+* The tests used in benchmarking mostly come from an ancient version of SQLite's speedtest.tcl modified many times.
+Experts in SQLite and LMDB database testing should review the files in not-fork.d/sqlite3/benchmark/*test , to which DATASIZE and DEBUG have been added.
+* Neither LMDB nor BDB backends ship with latest SQLite builds.
+Now all the LumoSQL infrastructure exists, that is a smaller, more maintainable and repeatable task.
+But it is not done yet.
+  There are some generic problems to be solved in the process, such as the optimal way to address keysize disparities between a KVP store provider and SQLite's internal large keysize.

+<a name="build-environment-and-dependencies"></a>
+## Build Environment and Dependencies

 LumoSQL uses the [Fossil source code manager](https://fossil-scm.org) because:

 * Fossil is designed for projects of up to a million or so lines of code, unlike git (and therefore Github)